 Even if you aren’t a huge fan of baseball, a Giants game at Oracle Park is a fun and affordable activity for the whole family.
 Oracle Park is located right on the ocean.

 The outfield is designed to allow home run balls to actually make it out of the park and into the ocean.
 Cheap tickets are usually available in sections 308 through 331 where you can watch the game and take in the beautiful ocean views.

-If you only have a short amount of time in San Francisco, this two day itinerary will help you fit in as much as possible.
+If you only have a short amount of time in San Francisco, this two-day San Francisco itinerary will help you fit in as much as possible.